 Newport Beach Bicycle Accident Lawyer on Bicycle Accidents

 What is the most dangerous sport that leads to the highest number of injuries?
-You may think mixed martial arts or football, maybe even ice hockey, but a Newport Beach bicycle accident lawyer knows that the leading sport (recreational, professional or functional) for injuries is bicycling.
+You may think mixed martial arts or football, maybe even ice hockey.
+But a Newport Beach bicycle accident lawyer knows that the leading sport (recreational, professional or functional) for injuries is bicycling.
+If you have sustained injury in a bicycle accident, contact Russell & Lazarus APC today.

 Bicycle Accident Statistics